 But even though Mourinho made a good decision, things didn't go well.
 So, what happens when you do the right thing, but it still goes wrong?

-Here is a chart the describes combinations between outcomes and process behind them.
+Here is a chart from fs blog the describes combinations between outcomes and process behind them.

 Relevant posts: